Drug-Free Schools and Communities Act

 Illicit Drugs

-From the National Institute on Drug Abuse –
+From the National Institute on Drug Misuse –

 General health risks: